nyantropy/Gravitas/ENGINE_UI_AUTHORING_GUIDE.md

 - row gap and section gap are metrics.
 - labels and values use typography tokens.

-Navigation:

-- rows are focusable controls when editable.
-- cancel closes dropdowns first, then returns to parent page.

-### Dialogue
+### Collection / Grid View

 Composition:

-- frontend shell owns stage, dialogue panel, interaction slot, and modal slot.
+- standalone collection UI is a feature composition.
+- embedded collection UI uses the same grid/list widget inside a parent shell.
-- dialogue panel content is dock/stack based: name row, text body, footer.
+- detail panel is dock/stack/scroll content.
-- choices are a vertical stack of buttons.

-Layout:

-- semantic descriptors: panel alignment, panel width, panel insets, name height, text padding, choice width, choice alignment, choice gap, continue alignment.
-- `VNInteractionLayout` owns these descriptors.
-Legacy `VNLayoutProfile` rectangles are compatibility seeds only and should not be extended.

-### Merchant
+Interaction:

+- drag/drop registration belongs to the grid/list widget.
+- move legality belongs to domain logic.
+- status messages return through feature UI state.

+### Transaction / Service View

 Composition:

-- mounted into the Interaction Frontend interaction slot.
+- mounted into an interaction frontend slot when it belongs to an ongoing interaction shell.
-- window or child view, not a separate fullscreen overlay.
+- window or child view, not a separate fullscreen overlay when a shell exists.
-- item grid widget for inventory cells/items.
+- list/grid widget for selectable entities.
-- action stack for buy/sell/pay/cancel.
+- action stack for commands.
-- status label bound or updated from merchant UI state.
+- status label bound or updated from feature UI state.

 Ownership:

-- merchant gameplay owns inventory legality, prices, theft, ownership, and transaction commands.
+- domain systems own legality, pricing, persistence, and command execution.
 - UI owns selection, focus, visible feedback, drag/drop event translation, and command emission.

-### Inventory
+### Record Log

 Composition:

-- standalone inventory is a feature composition.
-- embedded inventory uses the same item grid widget inside a parent shell.
-- detail panel is dock/stack/scroll content.

-Interaction:

-- drag/drop registration belongs to the item grid widget.
-- move legality belongs to inventory gameplay logic.
-- status messages return through feature UI state.

-### Quest Log

-Composition:

 - window shell.
-- quest list stack or virtualized list widget.
+- record list stack or virtualized list widget.
 - details scroll view.
-- optional objective checklist widget.
+- optional checklist/status widget.

 Theme:

-- status colors are semantic tokens such as success/warning/disabled.
+- status colors are semantic tokens.
 - row spacing and selected-row styling are style classes.

 ### Tooltip

 Composition:

-- lightweight composition or widget asset mounted into tooltip/modal layer.
+- lightweight composition or widget asset mounted into an overlay layer.
 - constraint layout aligned near target bounds.
 - panel with text stack.

 Rules:

-- tooltips are not gameplay state.
+- tooltips are not domain state.
 - tooltip bounds are computed by the tooltip service or widget, not every feature composition.